 Enjoy your break and we look forward to another exciting term in Reception.

 This half term the weather has got colder but this hasn’t stopped Reception enjoying our outdoor area.
 The children are using the outdoor space incredibly well and are developing their physical, imaginative, speaking, listening and social skills whilst they play.

 Children are now reading on a daily basis.
 They are developing their blending skills in order to read simple words and sentences.
-Reading books will continue to be sent out.
-Please return your child’s reading book as soon as you have read it at home with your child and we can send the next book out.
+Reading books will continue to be sent home.
+Please return your child’s reading book as soon as you have read it at home with your child and we can send the next book.
 Thank you for your continued support.

 We have had two fantastic student teachers work in reception this half term.
 The children developed super relationships with them and will be sad to see them go now their placement is over.
 We wish them the best of luck in their teaching careers.